The-Akash007/Stenography-Cybersecurity/README.md

 - Retrieve the hidden message from the modified image.
 - Requires the correct passcode and message length for successful extraction.

-### Graphical User Interface (GUI):
-A simple Tkinter-based UI facilitates:
-- Uploading a cover image.
-- Entering the secret message and passcode.
-- Encrypting (hiding) the message in the image.
-- Uploading an encrypted image.
-- Decrypting (extracting) the hidden message.

 ## Requirements
 Ensure you have the following dependencies installed before running the scripts: